Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild: INTRODUCTION

-\paragraph{Degenerate point cloud registration} While the robotic community has developed LiDAR-based mapping frameworks~\cite{kiss_icp, fastlio2, jelavic2022open3d} that function robustly in most environments, point cloud registration and, subsequently, mapping in degenerate environments (without a sufficient amount of distinctive features) still poses a challenge to these frameworks due to a lack of present information in the data.
+While the robotic community has developed LiDAR-based mapping frameworks~\cite{kiss_icp, fastlio2, jelavic2022open3d} that function robustly in most environments, point cloud registration and, subsequently, mapping in degenerate environments (without a sufficient amount of distinctive features) still pose a challenge to these frameworks due to a lack of present information in the data.
 State-of-the-art methods~\cite{xicp, solRemap, solRemap_kaess} particularly targeted to those scenarios divide the problem into two steps: \textit{i)} analysis and detection of the degenerate directions and, \textit{ii)} mitigation of the adverse effects on the optimization.
-Notably, while research on the first point (\textit{i)}) received considerable attention from the research community~\cite{nobili1,nobili2, LION, fisher1, nubert2022learning, zhen2017robust, tunnelLocalizability, xicp, solRemap}, the number of works salvaging the information in the best possible way given the detected degenerate directions (described in \textit{ii)}) is far more limited~\cite{rankDeficientSLAM, xicp, solRemap}.
-Latter methods try to mitigate the effect of the degeneracy on the optimization and share the ability to fully benefit from the pose updates, at least in the well-constrained optimization directions, while former methods entirely skip the optimization and rely on the external odometry to propagate the \ac{ICP} pose estimates.
-As discussed in~\cite{xicp}, skipping the optimization entirely, if ill-conditioned, is a plausible strategy only for short periods, particularly when the registration initial guess is unreliable and external aiding to the optimization problem is beneficial.
+In particular, while the first point received considerable attention from the research community~\cite{nobili1,nobili2, LION, fisher1, nubert2022learning, zhen2017robust, tunnelLocalizability, xicp, solRemap}, the number of works salvaging the information in the best possible way given the detected degenerate directions is far more limited~\cite{rankDeficientSLAM, xicp, solRemap}.
+The latter methods try to mitigate the effect of the degeneracy on the optimization and share the ability to fully benefit from the pose updates, at least in the well-constrained optimization directions, while the former methods entirely skip the optimization and rely on external odometry to propagate the \ac{ICP} pose estimates.
+As discussed in~\cite{xicp}, skipping the optimization entirely, if ill-conditioned, is a plausible strategy only for short periods, particularly when the registration initial guess is unreliable and the additional fine-registration of the point cloud is beneficial.\looseness-1